jasonsaini/VS-Clone/README.md

 ## Getting Started

-Follow these steps to initiate your journey with VS-Clone:
+Follow these steps to get started with VS-Clone:

 ### Prerequisites